dappelbe/videometrics/README.md

-# videometrics
+# VideoMetrics
-Laravel API code to record video usage
+A project to record the usage of Vimeo and YouTube videos on a web page.